Mohamedsalad1010/todo_list-project/README.md

 # TODO-LIST PROJECT
-this is project is simple todo list  i was built to increasing my exprience about coding
+this is simple  **todo list project**  allowed users to write their tasks to manage this project increase my exprience code this project was built
+HTML CSS AND JS